fueryin/BRONZEBEARD-HD-PATCH/README.md

 C:\Program Files\Ascension Launcher\resources\client\
 ```

-✅ Overwrite existing files when prompted.
+✅ Overwrite existing files when prompted
 ✅ Ensure Ascension’s HD patch is enabled in the launcher
-✅ Enable **DXVK** in the launcher for best results.
+✅ Enable **DXVK** in the launcher for best results

 ---